 Remote comb is protected from pests.
 And can be harvested later in the season:

 - when colony overwintering needs and resource are easier to access

 - and it’s more convenient to harvest most of the honey at one time

-Tbhs typically yield less honey per hive that vertical hives.
-These differences increase in areas that obtain surplus honey from later nectar flows.
+Top bar hives typically yield less honey per hive that vertical hives.
+That difference increases in areas with late season nectar flows.

-Initially, early in the season, my tbh’s honey production surpassed my conventional hive’s production.
+Early in the season, my top bar hive’s honey production surpassed my conventional hive’s production.
 They easily kept up, even while having to draw out new comb.

 But that changed as the season progressed.
-When the tbh had drawn about 2 deep supers worth and packed it with honey, they hunkered down:
+When the top bar hive had drawn about 2 deep supers worth and packed it with honey, they hunkered down: